 Include the Sante Fe Opera in your touring: www.santafeopera.org

 CONFIRMED VISITS - Please book through our Web Store (on this site)

 El Salto Falls: http://www.dougscottart.com/hobbies/waterfalls/elsalto.htm

 7 miles north of Taos.
 Behind the Falls are caves, one of which was the inspiration for the cave of sacrifice in "The Woman Who Rode Away" .
 There is a small entrance charge per person.

 Kiowa Ranch: The only property DHL and Frieda ever owned - given to them by Mabel Dodge Luhan.
 It is now maintained by UNM and is open to the public on Wednesdays.
 The Del Monte Ranch is down the road from the Kiowa (and is where Lawrence where DHL finished Birds, Beasts and Flowers and Studies in Classic American Literature).
 Perhaps we can locate this, as well...

 Taos Pueblo: Sacred space and home to indigenous people of New Mexico.
-We will have small shuttles running throughout the week for guided tours, and especially on Friday afternoon, after the close of the conference.
+We will have small shuttles running throughout the week for guided tours, and especially on Thursday and Friday mornings (before the heat settles in).